| |

 Once the labels are all cut out, cut them into individual words, and weed them using the weeding tool.

 To iron them onto the wood garden markers, follow the guidelines in the Cricut heat guide.
-The times vary based on your material, and also which easy press, and mat you’re using.
+The times vary based on your material, and also which easy press, and mat you're using.
 I preheated the wood for 5 seconds, then pressed the Vinyl for 40 seconds at 300 degrees F. Once the piece is cool enough to handle, remove the backing.
+It's also a great idea to add a sealer to these wood garden markers to help protect the wood from the elements and help them last longer.

 Personalized Garden Pots

 I love adding pots of flowers and herbs to my garden space.
-It’s so budget friendly to grow you own herbs to use in cooking too.
+It's so budget friendly to grow your own herbs to use in cooking too.
 I thought it would be fun to add a little more whimsy to the herb pots with these fun says.

 We actually made these simple concrete pots ourselves with some leftover concrete from this DIY Outdoor Concrete Table project.
 We had a little left over concrete mixed up, and instead of wasting it we found a few old containers -like a bin some nails came in, an old food container, and used them as moulds for these pots.
+You could also use these fun sayings on some terracotta pots in different sizes.

 Free Herb Pot Cricut Cut File